-As permitted by the Statement of Financial Accounting Standards ("SFAS") No. 123, "Accounting for Stock Based Compensation", the Company accounts for stock-based compensation arrangements in accordance with provisions of Accounting Principles Board ("APB") Opinion No. 25 "Accounting for Stock Issued to Employees".
+As permitted by SFAS No. 123, "Accounting for Stock Based Compensation", the Company accounts for stock-based compensation arrangements in accordance with provisions of Accounting Principles Board ("APB") Opinion No. 25 "Accounting for Stock Issued to Employees".
 Compensation expense for stock options issued to employees is based on the difference on the date of grant, between the fair value of the Company's stock and the exercise price of the option.
-No stock-based employee compensation cost is reflected in net income (loss), as all options granted under those plans had exercise prices equal to the market value of the underlying common stock at the date of grant.
+No stockbased employee compensation cost is reflected in net income (loss), as all options granted under those plans had exercise prices equal to the market value of the underlying common stock at the date of grant.